Two-Level Type Theory and Applications

-What we are particularly interested in is a third kind of results.
+What we are particularly interested in is a third kind of result.
 Some developments are partially internal to homotopy type theory, and often one would \emph{want} them to be completely internal and formalisable in a proof assistant, but unfortunately, it is either unknown how this is doable or it is known to be impossible.
-One example for this third kind is the work by Shulman on inverse diagrams~\cite{shulman:inverse-diagrams}.
-This work shows that, if we have a category $\C$ with some properties (in the meta-theory), we can consider certain type-valued diagrams over $\C$, and there will even be a \emph{type} of such diagrams.
-Note that $\C$ is not a variable that we can quantify over inside the type theory: it is assumed to be given externally.
-In other words, if we choose a concrete example of $\C$, we can take a proof assistant, implement the type of these diagrams, and work with them internally.
-However, if $\C$ is variable in the meta-theory, this is not possible.

-In this situation, a standard approach is to fix a (possibly arbitrary) model of type theory and work in the corresponding category, using categorical tools.
-This can sometimes lead to very elegant presentations.
-However, it can also make the exposition rather impenetrable, since it often requires mixing \emph{internal} notions with \emph{external} ones, and there may not always be a clean way to achieve that.
+The most well-known and most frequently discussed example for this situation is the definition of \emph{semisimplicial types}~\cite{uf:semisimplicialtypes}.
+An informal explanation of the problem is the following.
+A \emph{semisimplicial type of level 1} is the same as a type $A_0$ in a fixed universe $\UU$.
+A \emph{semisimplicial type of level 2} is a pair $(A_0, A_1)$ of a type $A_0 : \UU$ and a family $A_1 : A_0 \to A_0 \to \UU$.
+A \emph{semisimplicial type of level 3} is a triple $(A_0, A_1, A_2)$ with $A_0$ and $A_1$ as before, and $A_2$ of the type